Chicago For a Weekend: What You Cannot Miss

 WHERE TO EAT

 3 Arts Club Cafe at Restoration Hardware is absolutely beautiful and the food is great, too!
-It’s definitely popular so you can expect a wait.
+It’s definitely popular so you can expect a wait but definitely worth it while you visit Chicago for a weekend.
 Put your name in for a table when you first get there.
 They’ll text you when your table is ready so you’ll be able to kill time shopping at RH or roaming around the neighborhood while waiting.
 I had the kale caesar and it was amazing!

 The Allis is another gorgeous venue with great drinks and decent food.
 The vibe is really fun (there’s a dj at the edge of the bar) so it’s the perfect place to start a Friday or Saturday night.
 There’s also a ton of other bars and restaurants in the area, making it easy to move onto the next after a few drinks here!